someflydays/physics-simulation/README.md

 │   ├── particle.h      // Declares the Particle class with properties and methods for particles in the simulation.
 │   └── simulation.h    // Declares the Simulation class managing the simulation and particle interactions.
 ├── src/                // Source files (*.cxx); the main codebase for the physics simulation.
-│   ├── particle.cxx    // Implements the Particle class, including physics calculations.
+│   ├── particle.cxx    // Implements the Particle class, defining a particle's properties.
 │   ├── simulation.cxx  // Implements the Simulation class, orchestrating the simulation process.
 │   └── main.cxx        // Main entry point for the simulation application.
 ├── test/               // Test scripts and files, including unit and integration tests.